Dormant Accounts Fund (DAF)

 The Department of Rural and Community Development is required to prepare a three year DAF Disbursement Scheme that sets out the measures to be implemented under the Fund, and an annual Action Plan to give effect to the scheme.

-A list of organisations funded under the above measures can be accessed here.
+A list of organisations funded under previous measures can be accessed here.

 DAF funded projects can access guidance material on the DAF portal.